Franimal/theta-ar-scripts/tutorials/Creating a script.md

 Note: To follow along with this tutorial, you need to have the appropriate application installed on your computer.

+**Create the script**

-First, create a text file in the same folder as your application.
+Create a text file in the same folder as your application.

-Now open this file up, and "Save-as" - call is "Tutorial.js"
+Open this file, and "Save-as" - call is "Tutorial.js"

+**Add the basics**

 Copy and paste the following into the file:

+`
 function setup(){

 }